betty-van/100-days-of-code/r1-log.md

 ## Day 23: 11-12-19
   - Working on Project 1
-  - Continuing freeCodeCamp JS Debugging module
+  - Completed fCC JS debugging and basic data structures module
+  - completed import.py of project 1, learned about environment variables and more databases

 ## Day 24: 11-13-19